Skarlett/proxbox/README.md

 `type (socks5|http|nonspecific)` This contains the protocol, if a source specifically gives a certain protocol, this should be specified.
 In unpredictable enviorments, `nonspecific` should be used instead of a protocol.

+`driver (requests|cfscrape|phantomjs)` This contains which driver you'd like to use collect the proxies.
+PhantomJS is untested.

 In the url list field under `types`, there is logic the can be applied to quickly generate predictable url strings.
 The current implied syntax is currently as following.